acpascal/wildonthefarm/content/pages/index.md

-      Starting in 2025, we open our doors with three beautiful and luxurious cabins, an host table to enjoy a cuisine signed by the scents and flavors of the garden, the farm and the jungle inviting you to immerse yourself in our unique world.
+      Starting in 2025, we open our doors with three beautiful and luxurious cabins, a host table to enjoy a cuisine signed by the scents and flavors of the garden, the farm and the jungle inviting you to immerse yourself in our unique world.
 Experience transformative detox stays, thrilling bird watching, guided cloud forest hikes, peaceful moments of reading in